Skip to main content

 While CMS cannot account for all cases of fraud, they do have figures on improper payments.

-• There has been an estimated $5.9 billion decrease in improper payments to home health agencies due to targeted actions of CMS to clarify policy and educate home health agencies.
+• An estimated $5.9 billion in improper payments to home health agencies has decreased due to CMS’s targeted actions to clarify policy and educate home health agencies.

-• Skilled nursing facilities have had an estimated $1 billion decrease in improper payments due to policy changes for services certification.
+• Due to policy changes for service certification, skilled nursing facilities have experienced an estimated $1 billion decrease in improper payments.

-• Medicare Part C (Medicare Advantage) estimated that for 2020 improper payment rates were at 6.78% or $16.27 billion.
+• Medicare Part C (Medicare Advantage) estimated that improper payment rates were 6.78%, or $16.27 billion, in 2020.
 This is a decrease from past years due to Medicare Advantage companies requiring more medical records for validation.

 (CMS, 2020)